mestredelpino/tce-vsphere-terraform/README.md

 ## 3. Deploying the Tanzu jumpbox

-1. Create a file phase1/terraform.tfvars
+1. Create a file phase3/terraform.tfvars
 2. Navigate to the *"phase3"* directory

 ```
-tanzu-cli  = "" # The file containing the Tanzu CLI
+tanzu_cli  = "" # The file containing the Tanzu CLI
 vm_folder  = "" # The folder (to create) that will contain the cluster node VMs
 ```